jake-b/iPod-HiFi-Tweeters/README.md

 # Speaker Mesh Frame

 The iPod Hi-Fi that I used for this project came with a torn speaker mesh.
 I tried to separate the frame my heating the glue but Apple used a LOT of glue to hold the two pieces together.
-I would up just cytting off the back "T"-part of the frame completely, cleaning out the old speaker mesh cloth, and then wrapping the outer frame with double stick tape and new mesh.
+I would up just cutting off the back "T"-part of the frame completely, cleaning out the old speaker mesh cloth, and then wrapping the outer frame with double stick tape and new mesh.
 Its better than having torn one, but a little hacked together.

-THis is how the front mesh cover is constructed in case it comes in handy to someone:
+This is how the front mesh cover is constructed in case it comes in handy to someone:

 ![Speaker Mesh Frame](../assets/frame.png?raw=true)